-Health professionals commonly use risk calculators to assess the 10 year cardiovascular risk of patients to help them identifying the need for lifestyle change and medication.*
+Health professionals often use risk calculators to assess their patients' 10 year cardiovascular risk to help them identifying the need for lifestyle changes and medication

-Until recently, NICE recomended this equation for calculating cardiovascular risk.
+Until recently, NICE recommended this equation for calculating cardiovascular risk.

 Joint British Societies (JBS)